balena-os/balena-supervisor/README.md

 ## Build a local supervisor image

-This should rarely be needed as `--mount-dist` allows you to test any changes to the nodejs code without a full rebuild.
-However, if you've changed code in gosuper, base-image or the Dockerfile you will need to build the proper supervisor docker image.
+This should rarely be needed as `--mount-dist` allows you to test any changes to the Node.js code without a full rebuild.
+However, if you've changed code in gosuper, base-image or the Dockerfile you will need to build the proper supervisor Docker image.

 Build the supervisor with a specific tag, and for a specific architecture, like this:
 ```bash
 ./dindctl build --tag master --arch amd64
 ```

-This will build the Supervisor docker image locally.
+This will build the supervisor Docker image locally.
 If you then run `docker images` you should see the repo/tag you set there.
 Keep in mind several images will be pulled for caching purposes - if the base image is not cached the build can take a few hours.

-The docker caching system can be tricky, so it might try to build the base image anyways; if you see that the build hangs at something like:
+The Docker caching system can be tricky, so it might try to build the base image anyways; if you see that the build hangs at something like:

 ```
 ### Shell environment set up for builds. ###